 This post may contain affiliate links.

-Newspaper seed starting pots are a simple and environmentally-friendly solution for seed starting.
-Not only are you re-using a free resource to make them, you can also plant them directly in your garden when you are ready to transplant.
+Newspaper seed-starting pots are a simple and environmentally friendly solution for seed starting.
+Not only are you reusing a free resource to make them, but you can also plant them directly in your garden when you are ready to transplant.

-Making newspaper seed starting pots is easy – all it takes is a few simple supplies and a quick rolling and folding process.
+Making newspaper seed starting pots is easy—all you need is a few simple supplies and a quick rolling and folding process.

 Supplies: